Nafees10/qscript/spec/spec.md

 ## `$if`

-The `$if` can be used to determine which branch of code to compile:
+`$if` can be used to determine which branch of code to compile:

 ```
 $if (platformIsLinux){